yashika51/Stock-Market-Pricer/README.md

 ## Date Formats

-Currently we are handling multiple cases for dates possible for example
+Currently we are handling multiple cases for dates possible for example:

 - Month-Day-Year with leading zeros (02/17/2009)
 - Day-Month-Year with leading zeros and dots as separators (17.02.2009)
 - Month name Day, Year like this (February 17, 2009)

 But the input is expected to be in string format separated by "-" for example `10.01.2022-10.02.2022`.